Where the Dinosaurs Are

 DINOSAUR MODELS AND REPLICAS

 WOW!
-TABURIN'S DINOSAURS is an amazing website!
+Ryoji Tabuchi is an amazing sculptor!
 He is an extremely talented woodcarver and has made an extensive collection of skeletal reconstructions.
-There are dinosaurs, mosasaurs and pterosaurs.
+There are dinosaurs, mosasaurs, pterosaurs and even some mammals.
 He shows several of them in various stages of carving and construction so that you can see how he does what he does.
 That probably makes them even more impressive.
-He also has a number of other fascinating links.
-While the site is Japanese, Taburin-san (actually, I think his name is Ryoji Tabuchi) has more than enough information presented in English, so navigating his site is pretty easy.
+He used to have an extensive website but now all I can find is his Facebook Page Taburin

 PREHISTORIC TIMES is a magazine devoted to art, models, toys, collectibles and a little bit of science about Dinosaurs and other paleo subjects.
 It's a lot of fun; the type of magazine I would have loved to stash under my bed in college.
 It has provided a place for us Dino-consumers to learn about the amazing things being made today, and probably has done more than anything to provide a market for all of the other sites in this section.